damladover/corporate-reporting-system/README.md

 ## ⚙️ Database Architecture Highlights
 The system utilizes a granular, relational database model rather than monolithic text blocks.
 A bidirectional `One-to-Many` relationship is established between the `Report` and `ReportItem` entities.
 JSON serialization issues (Infinite Recursion/Circular Reference) typical in bidirectional JPA relationships were resolved using strategic `@JsonIgnore` implementations.

-## 💡 Acknowledgements
-Special thanks to my mentors, Senior Software Engineers **Sevda Keçeci** and **Ceylan Kıvılcım**, for their technical guidance, code reviews, and for sharing their invaluable industry experience during the SDLC of this project.